-I get asked a lot of metal detecting questions, with the most common being “what is the best metal detector” so I’ll do my best to answer that question and review some of the more common questions at the same time.
+The most common question we get asked here at Mr Metal Detector is “what is the best metal detector” so we’ll do our best to answer that question and review some frequently asked questions at the same time.

-The first thing you need to know is that there is no 1 best metal detector.
+Onto the good stuff – The first thing you need to know is that there is no one best metal detector.
 There are so many different detectors available on the market that each serve a different niche.
-So it’s important to understand what it is you want to find, so you can make the best possible metal detector choice.
+So it’s important to understand what it is you want to find, so you can choose the best possible metal detector for your desired use.

 Best All Round Metal Detector

-When it comes to being a gun all round metal detector, my favorite metal detector to recommend is the Garrett AT Pro (Check out this extensive Garrett AT Pro Review).
+When it comes to being a gun all round metal detector, my favorite metal detector to recommend is the Garrett AT Pro (read our Garrett AT Pro review).
 It’s one of the best metal detectors that I have ever owned, and it packs in so much value when compared to other more expensive metal detectors.

 Most people just starting out with metal detecting will probably find it to be a little on the expensive side at around $600, but it is also the type of metal detector that’s going to last you for years and years.
 It has enough features to keep even seasoned experts happy, while it is simple enough to operate for the novice.

 It’s really in a sweet spot when you compare price and functionality.
 Sure there are plenty of bigger and better detectors available, but they can cost up to $5,000, and many aren’t what I consider user friendly.

 There are also plenty of less expensive metal detectors available, but I find that they are lacking in features and most people soon get frustrated with the lack of available functionality or depth the detector can penetrate.

 I also understand that many people just aren’t ready to pump $600 into a metal detector when they have never tried it before, and so that’s why I have included this next section.

 If you can afford it, I still recommend the Garrett AT Pro, however, if that’s outside of your budget there are plenty of cheaper alternatives that will suffice to allow you to get started with treasure hunting.